aaronbloomfield/ccc/hws/ethprivate/index.md

 You will need to install [geth](https://geth.ethereum.org) (aka go-ethereum), which you can download from the [geth downloads page](https://geth.ethereum.org/downloads).
 The instructions differ depending on your OS -- some OS'es you have to run the installer executable, others you have to unzip (or un-tar) the downloaded package.
 If prompted (only on some OS'es), you don't need to install the development tools.

-**WARNING:** DO NOT JUST RUN `geth`!
+**WARNING:** After installation, DO NOT JUST RUN `geth`!
 Doing so will connect to the default Ethereum network, and will proceed to download the ENTIRE Ethereum blockchain, which is around 500 Gb for a "light" node and almost 2 Tb for a "full" node.
 It also takes a full week (at least) to synchronize all that data.

 ### Part 2: Blockchain